top of page

 Brynne Ellis

 Brynne Ellis grew up in Scarsdale, New York where she sat on the board of the youth group of Westchester Reform Temple throughout high school.
 During her college years at Tulane University, she continued her involvement in Jewish philanthropies by serving on the Board of Tulane's Hillel as the Student Liaison.
 After moving to Palm Beach Gardens in 2009 with her husband, Elliot, Brynne participated in the inaugural class of the Emerging Leadership Program of the Jewish Federation of the Palm Beaches.
 Through ELP, Brynne learned about and came to love the local Jewish community.
 She enjoys serving on Temple Judea's board and continuing the incredible work that the founders of the temple started so many years ago - an open and loving Jewish community.
-In addition to her Jewish community involvement, Brynne is also involved at The Benjamin School, currently serving as the President-Elect of the Benjamin Parent's Association.
+In addition to her Jewish community involvement, Brynne is also involved at The Benjamin School, currently serving as the President of the Benjamin Parent's Association.
 In 2021, Brynne founded To the Moon and Back Gifts - a personalized gifting business.
-Brynne lives in Palm Beach Gardens with her husband, Elliot, and their two children, Hudson (11) and Sienna (8).
+Brynne lives in Palm Beach Gardens with her husband, Elliot, and their two children, Hudson (13) and Sienna (10).

 Ruth Gonzalez